Starbucks’ expanded benefits for nonunion workers is being contested in Seattle hearing

 Starbucks’ $1 billion commitment to expand benefits for workers at nonunionized stores is under scrutiny this week.

-A National Labor Board Relations hearing is expected to determine by Friday whether Starbucks can offer more benefits to Seattle employees depending on a store’s union status.
+A National Labor Relations Board hearing is expected to determine by Friday whether Starbucks can offer more benefits to Seattle employees depending on a store’s union status.

 Starbucks acted against labor law by extending benefits to nonunionized stores only, an NLRB complaint claims.